Working from home? Here are some tips to help you thrive in your home office space

 A well-lit workspace is an absolute must.
 According to a recent study by the Department of Design and Environmental Analysis at Cornell, “optimising the amount of natural light in a workspace significantly improves health and wellness among workers, leading to gains in productivity”.
-Therefore, make sure your home office is positioned in the part of your house that gets the most natural daylight and watch your productivity and creativity grow.
+Therefore, make sure your home office is positioned in the part of your house that gets the most natural daylight and watches your productivity and creativity grow.

-If you do not have access to natural light, make sure you have several light sources, from a good desk lamp, a broad range of light bulbs or other indirect lighting.
+If you do not have access to natural light, make sure you have several light sources, from a good desk lamp, a broad range of light bulbs or another indirect lighting.
 You can also brighten your workspace by painting the walls a lighter shade and accessorise your surroundings with office paraphernalia in cheerful colours.

 Focus on good ergonomics

 While tempting, it is best to avoid working on your bed or sofa.
 Even in a small home, it is essential to create some separation between your living and working spaces.
 If it is difficult for you to source an ergonomic chair, try to find a chair and table that let you work without hunching over.